aggie-coding-club/unittest-demo/README.md

 - regression testing: make sure new code doesn't reintroduce old bugs

 ## Assertions types
+Note: these are specific to `doctest`, but most other test harnesses offer similar functionality.
 - `REQUIRE`: if the assertion fails, exit the current unit test
 - `CHECK`: if the assertion fails, continue execution anyway
 - `WARN`: if the assertion fails, just print a message